 The Library purchases audiovisual materials (such as DVDs) to support subjects taught in the University’s curriculum.
 Some items can be checked out, but some are “In Library Use” only materials.
-People wishing to use an item from this collection should request the item at the Circulation Desk, on the third (main) floor of the library, using the item’s call number (e.g. VIDEO DVD PN1997 .B767 2007).
+People wishing to use an item from this collection should request the item at the Circulation Desk, on the third (main) floor of the library, using the item’s call number (e.g. VIDEO DVD PN1997 .B767 2007) or title.

 The Popular Reading Collection contains a current and diverse variety of books, both fiction and non-fiction, for the Library’s patrons to enjoy in their leisure time.
 The collection can be found in the comfortable seating area to the left of the stairwell on the fourth floor of the Library, and are marked as “Popular Reading Collection” on a white label.